 Cataracts cause a progressive, painless loss of vision.
 The lens clouds naturally as we age, causing people over the age of 65 to see a gradual reduction of vision.
 However, cataracts are not considered part of the natural aging process and are a serious condition that requires prompt medical attention.
 The exact cause of cataracts is unknown, although it may be a result of injury, certain medications, illnesses (such as diabetes), prolonged exposure to ultraviolet light and smoking.

 Your doctor may perform a series of tests in order to diagnose a cataract.
 A dilated eye exam will be performed to test the vision and to examine the condition of the lens and other parts of the eye.
 Your doctor may also perform tonometry, a procedure that measures the pressure in the eye.

 Patients with cataracts often do not experience any symptoms when the condition first develops.
 Cataracts will continue to progress with no apparent pain, although patients may experience:

 - Yellowish tinged vision

 - Frequent changes in eyeglasses or contact lens prescription

 Treatment Options for Cataracts

 The future is now!
-The surgeons at Georgia Eye Partners are proud to offer the lastest advancement in cataract surgery to the Atlanta area, Custom Bladeless Laser Cataract Surgery.
+The surgeons at Georgia Eye Partners are proud to offer the latest advancement in cataract surgery to the Atlanta area, Custom Bladeless Laser Cataract Surgery.
 When visual impairment begins to interfere with your ability to read, work or do the things you enjoy, you may want to consider cataract surgery to restore your vision.
 Cataract surgery is the most commonly performed surgical procedure in the U.S., and can be performed quickly and easily with a success rate of over 90 percent and a minimal risk of complicaitons.